-Organizational changes that we envisioned to be years from now, that were mere glimmers in January 2020, are now the strong sunlight that floods our world.
-COVID-19 and increased automation adoption significantly impacted the occupational mix.
-Technological solutions rapidly pervade our work lives.
+Beyond COVID-19 adaptations to the workforce, technological solutions have continued to rapidly pervade our work lives.
 Highly skilled employees are experiencing the strongest growth.
-Practices and platforms for contact tracing, and shift management are the new normal.
-This VUCA environment has pushed us to focus on the jobs we need to create and not the ones we could protect.
-Middle and low skilled jobs are at highest risk.
+The economy's uncertainty through employee illness, turnover, and labor shortages has pushed us to focus on the jobs we need to create and not the ones we could protect.
+Middle and low-skilled jobs are at the highest risk.
 Artificial Intelligence is being quickly embedded into our workflows and business models.

-Utilizing the 3-Box Solution by Vijay Govindarajan helps to logically compartmentalize today’s possibilities and tomorrow’s probabilities.
-This simple and powerful model guides leaders strategically accept drastic changes to current state to open capacity for future innovation.
+Utilizing the 3-Box Solution by Vijay Govindarajan helps to compartmentalize today’s possibilities and tomorrow’s probabilities logically.
+This simple and powerful model guides leaders strategically accept drastic changes to the current state to open capacity for future innovation.

-Effective digital transformation first requires enhancing the systems core to an organizations’ mission, vision, and purpose; and second building new systems that technologically enable organizations to thrive in a digital-first marketplace.
+Effective digital transformation first requires enhancing the core of the system to an organization’s mission, vision, and purpose; and second, building new systems that technologically enable organizations to thrive in a digital-first marketplace.
 Traditional organizational structures and hierarchies could inhibit innovation.
-Successful digital business innovation has enabled work from home productivity.
+Successful digital business innovation has enabled work-from-home productivity.
 Letting go of old habits and mindsets opens organizational capacity and capability to innovation, enabling worker productivity through tools such as mobile, data access, and AI-assisted processes.
-A technical mediated workplace meets customer expectations, provides all access to organizational assets, and transforms business and/or processes.
-It is about data driven decisions and exceeding expectations!
+A technical-mediated workplace meets customer expectations, provides all access to organizational assets, and transforms business and/or processes.
+It is about data-driven decisions and exceeding expectations!